Ph0enixGh0st/Space-Telegram/README.md

 In order to run the scripts you will also need NASA API key, Telegram Token, and Telegram channel.
 NASA API Key can be obtained here: https://api.nasa.gov/

-To obtain a Telegram token there wull be additional steps:
+To obtain a Telegram token there will be additional steps:
 Run Telegram and connect with https://t.me/BotFather.
 Send the following commands in order to register Telegram bot:
 ```
 /start